-Date: Dear Parent/Carer, We are writing to inform you the Reflection sheet today during Pl , c completed a Step 2 As a result of this thou complete ad the attached reflection char t and discussed their behaviour wit th a member of the Senior Leadership Team. ed the attached reflection shee t and discussed their behaviour wit .n a member of the · · · ction time, your child has discuss viour: that which is positive, helpful, sed the impact of their behaviour on ons from their behaviour.
-We would be grateful if you coreinforce pro-social behaviour. uld follow this up at home and discuss the above behaviour with your child to help Please do not hesitate to contac t us or your child's class teacher if you have any questions.
+Date: Dear Parent/Carer, We are writing to inform you tl Reflection sheet today during Pl For: , completed a Step 2 As a result of this, they complet ed the attached reflection shee t and discussed their behaviour v with a member of the Senior Leadership Team. ction time, your child has discuss viour: that which is positive, helpf sed the impact of their behaviour ons from their behaviour.
+We would be grateful if you coreinforce pro-social behaviour. uld follow this up at home and I discuss the above behaviour w ith your child to help Please do not hesitate to contac t us or your child's class teacher if you have any questions.
 Thank you for your support.
-Yours sincerely, Thake Mr J Procter Executive Headteacher Head of School Assistant Headteacher
+Yours sincerely, Thuler Mr J Procter Executive Headteacher Head of School Assistant Headteacher